3-15: I Eat Cannibals

 Outlaw Hana stands over the fallen Grand Wizard, knees bent, polearm at the nadir of its downswing.
 The Grand Wizard lies on the ground, his head raised and his arm up as if he's trying to block Outlaw Hana's blade, but he is in fact unconscious and just falling in a way that made for a pretty cool shot.
 Behind him, Jam and Ells start in opposite directions, finding new opponents now that their current foe has fallen.

 The gang carries out the usual bounty capture protocol: Jam scoops him up, Outlaw Hana makes sure he won't bleed out, and they take his stuff and chuck it in Pilaf's backpack.
-His big blinding white holy chestplate is an absurd 19 kilos, too heavy for anyone of the gang's average strength to consider wearing even if it was any good.
+His big blinding white holy chestplate is an absurd 19 kilos, too heavy for even the strongest of the gang to consider wearing even if it was any good.
 As it's only Standard-grade, it's not.
 It offers no better protection than most of the gang's gear even before taking into account encumbrance or any of its myriad penalties.
-That's not important, though.
-It'll fetch a respectable price of 1,515 Cats and the Grand Wizard's bounty is the real prize anyway.
+That's fine, though.
+While it'll fetch a respectable price of 1,515 Cats, the Grand Wizard's 40,000 Cat bounty is the real prize.

-Jam, Outlaw Hana, and Ells return triumphant to the rest of the gang, who are still working through captured shrieking bandits.
+Jam, Outlaw Hana, and Ells return triumphant to the rest of the gang, who are still systematically patching up captured shrieking bandits.
 They're doing what they can.
-Bandaging the bandits and picking their locks will let them make a break for it if the coast is clear when they eventually come to, but they've all been hacked up badly enough that it'll be some time before that happens and who knows what the situation will be like then.
-Every once in a while, cannibals do regain consciousness, get up, and leap at the gang.
+Bandaging the bandits and picking their locks will let them make a break for it if the coast is clear when they eventually come to, but they've all been hacked up badly enough that by the time they do regain consciousness, the cannibals may have re-established control over the area.
+Every once in a while, cannibals do wake back up, get up, and leap at the gang.
 They're easily put back down again but the gang is notably relatively healthy, not naked, and well-armed.
-A shrieking bandit just waking up would struggle if spotted by even a couple cannibals.
+A badly wounded shrieking bandit would struggle against even one or two cannibals.

 Once they're satisfied they've done their best for the shrieking bandits, the gang has one last order of business before they leave with the Grand Wizard: Take all his stuff.
 His shack, the fancy one up on stilts, has a couple chests in it full of arms and armour.
-Jam is about to start sifting through it when they clap eyes on an absolutely marvelous find: A Masterwork-grade new arm!
+Jam opens one up to start sifting through it when they clap eyes on an absolutely marvelous find: A Masterwork-grade new arm!

 Jam is looting one of the Grand Wizard's chests.
 It contains a few decent-quality swords, various pieces of clothing and armour, and a sweet skeleton arm.